microsoft/vscode-docs/docs/containers/quickstart-container-registries.md

 TOCTitle: Registries
 ContentId: 318A4299-AF24-4ADA-863D-E73B314FC440
 PageTitle: Quickstart - Using container registries
 DateApproved:
 MetaDescription: Work with Docker container registries in Visual Studio Code
 ---
-# Using registries
+# Using container registries

-A registry is a storage and content delivery system, holding named Docker images, available in different tagged versions.
+A container registry is a storage and content delivery system, holding named Docker images, available in different tagged versions.

 Users can connect to Docker registries from the following sources:

 - [Azure Container Registry](https://docs.microsoft.com/azure/container-registry/)